About the course

 You can’t claim both a bursary and a scholarship - you can only claim one.

-You must already possess, or expect to be awarded, the equivalent of a UK Honours Degree with a minimum 2:2 degree classification.
+You must already possess, or expect to be awarded, the equivalent of a UK Honors Degree with a minimum 2:2 degree classification.
 Degree modules must be at least 50% relevant.

-GCSE English Language and Maths grade C or 4 achieved at time of application.
+You must already have achieved GCSE English Language and Maths grade C or 4 at time of application.

 ‘Teaching is the most difficult profession of all.
 The only time a physician comes close to doing what a teacher does is when the doctor faces an emergency room of multiple patients with multiple conditions, all of whom need immediate attention.
 That’s what a teacher deals with every day in a class of 30.’